aces/Loris-MRI/docs/scripts_md/MRI.md

 Verifies that the subject ID (CandID) exists.

-INPUT: candidate's CandID and the database handle reference
+INPUTS: candidate's CandID and the database handle reference

 RETURNS: 1 if the ID exists, 0 otherwise